CalvinTan68/VueJS-Animal-TTS/README.md

 ## Using Project
 It's free to use.
 I know it's basic and quite unorganized because back then, i only need to pass the exam and grade doesn't matter hehehe

+Just clone the repo, and it should be it